 What’s the most important factor in designing a logo?

 When designing a brand logo it’s important that you keep in mind the core concept and brand ethos, but aiming for minimalism can be quite vital.
 You need to impress on the viewer immediately, with an image that will stick; don't make something too busy; remember your core values, conveyed in one concrete image.

 Do brand semiotics need to be considered when designing a logo?

 It’s quite the opposite!
 When your logo is designed around a strong core concept and branding material stays consistent around this theme, if done well, will eventually develop brand semiotics over time.

 How important is logo visibility and scale?

 Very!
 When it comes to logos it’s important that you keep in mind your brand colors and also develop alternatives to ensure visibility and scalability.
 One good idea for this would be to develop a branding playbook with variations and different scales for different marketing material, always maintaining your brand colors and presence.

 Great branding and advertising campaigns are not created overnight.
-The aforementioned points are important in creating a logo that not only works for building your brand’s visual identity but also helping you run a successful business.
+The aforementioned points are important in designing a logo that not only works for building your brand’s visual identity but also helps you run a successful business.

-A well-designed logo has the ability to bring in more revenue (indirectly), improve customer retention rates and allow people to trust you as a credible brand.
-Practice certainly does make perfect and by following these core tips, you will able to create a great logo that drives growth to your brand.
+A well-designed logo has the ability to bring in more revenue (indirectly), improve customer retention rates, and allow people to trust you as a credible brand.
+Practice certainly does make perfect, and by following these core tips, you will be able to create a great logo design that drives growth to your brand.

 About the author: Nida Asad is creative content writer at Animation Wonder.